thomasnield/bayes_user_input_prediction/README.md

-# Naive Bayes User Input Prediction
+# Naive Bayes/Logistic Regression User Input Prediction

-This is a simple [Kotlin](http://kotlinlang.org/) application that leverages Naive Bayes to categorize bank transactions.
+This is a simple [Kotlin](http://kotlinlang.org/) application that leverages Naive Bayes or logistic regression to categorize bank transactions.

 ![](demo_animation.gif)